-- 2. Reporting of Criminal Actions or Emergencies: To report a crime or emergency, community members should call your campus security number or 911.
-To obtain information or request an escort or for any other security service, community members should call your campus security number.
-Safety and Security personnel also have the ability to notify county emergency dispatchers regarding emergency situations occurring on campus. - Campus Enforcement Authority: All students and employees are encouraged to report promptly all oncampus crime and suspicious activities to the Office of Safety and Security.
+- 2. Reporting of Criminal Actions or Emergencies: To report an emergency or a crime in progress, 911 should be called first then your campus security officer.
+To report a crime no longer in progress, members of the community should call your campus security officer or the Office of Safety and Security.
+To obtain information or request an escort or for any other security service, community members should call your Campus Security number.
+Safety and Security personnel also have the ability to notify county emergency dispatchers regarding emergency situations occurring on campus. - 3.
+Campus Enforcement Authority: All students and employees are encouraged to report promptly all oncampus crime and suspicious activities to the Office of Safety and Security.
 While off campus, students and employees are encouraged to contact the local law enforcement authorities.
 Security officers have no arrest authority beyond that of an ordinary citizen; however, they may address offenses and refer them to the local law enforcement authorities.
 The Office has a good working relationship with the local police and sheriffs where campuses are located.
 The College and this office diligently cooperate with law enforcement agencies to maximize the effectiveness of police services to the campus community.
-The Dean of Enrollment and Retention at GSCC coordinates disciplinary action for matters that are violations of College rules. - 4.
-Sexual Assault Prevention Program and Procedures: GSCC will act swiftly to protect the rights of all its members.
+The Dean of Enrollment and Retention at GSCC coordinates disciplinary action for matters that are violations of College rules.

+4. Sexual Assault Prevention Program and

+Procedures: GSCC will act swiftly to protect the rights of all its members.
 In the event of sexual assault, various campus and area resources are available to victims.
 The College supports the victim's right to choose which avenues of assistance are best for the individual.
-These resources include the following: The Office of Safety and Security, where all crimes, including sexual assaults, should be reported (a designated employee is assigned to assist victims of sexual assault); the Dean of Enrollment and Retention; the Title IX Coordinator; the local police agency with jurisdiction; and the Emergency Department of the local hospital.
-An individual who has been sexually assaulted has the following rights: - a.
-An opportunity to contact the local law enforcement authorities.
-GSCC will assist the student in this notification: - Transport to the nearest medical facility approved for the collection of rape evidence; - c.
-Awareness of pastoral and professional mental health counseling on campus or in the community; - d.
-Alternative academic and living arrangements if requested and reasonably available.
+These resources include the following: The Office of Safety and Security, where all crimes, including sexual assaults, should be reported (a designated employee is assigned to assist victims of sexual assault); the Dean of Enrollment and Retention; the Title IX Coordinator; the local police agency with jurisdiction; and the Emergency Department of the local hospitals.
+An individual who has been sexually assaulted has the following rights:

+- An opportunity to contact the local law enforcement authorities.
+GSCC will assist the student in this notification; - Transport to the nearest medical facility approved for the collection of rape evidence;

+- Awareness of pastoral and professional mental health counseling in the community; - Alternative academic and living arrangements if requested and reasonably available.